-Entertainment attorneys are in high demand for a number of reasons — including the sheer volume of entertainment industry information and data that needs protecting.
+Entertainment lawyers are in high demand for a number of reasons — including the sheer volume of entertainment industry information and data that needs protecting.

 “There has been an increasing demand for entertainment lawyers due to the tsunami of demand for content across all kinds of media entertainment communication and advertising companies,” says Daniel J. Coplan, an entertainment attorney with 36 years of experience in California.

-Another reason so many companies and creatives need entertainment attorneys is emerging technologies and constant changes in how people access content, events, and live entertainment.
+Another reason so many companies and creatives need an entertainment lawyer is emerging technologies and constant changes in how people access content, events, and live entertainment.

 Entertainment and sports lawyer/business counsel Ivan Parron explains that as society becomes more virtual, the entertainment industry continues to evolve and grow.
 “With artificial intelligence and Web3.0 emerging, new areas of entertainment law are developing in areas of the metaverse, NFTs, DeFi, and cryptocurrency as we are creating new and innovative ways to finance, consume, and experience entertainment.”

-However, while lawyers observe a collaborative creative process, it’s important to remember that working on the legal side of entertainment is not entertainment.
+However, while an entertainment lawyer utilizes a collaborative creative process, it’s important to remember that working on the legal side of entertainment is not entertainment.
 “The lawyer’s role is to facilitate the creation of artwork, not create the work itself,” Campbell says.

 Entertainment Law Firms

 If you’re looking to specialize in entertainment law, according to Coplan, most large firms have intellectual property and entertainment departments.

-And while many entertainment law firms exist across the country, several top firms also offer sports and entertainment law services as part of their interdisciplinary legal services.
+And while many entertainment law firms exist across the country, several top law firms also offer sports and entertainment law services as part of their interdisciplinary legal services.
 “Depending on the location, there are numerous boutique firms that practice solely in the entertainment and intellectual property area,” Coplan says.